wangerekaharun/wangerekaharun/README.md

 <br>

 ## Recent Work
+- [Google I/O First Impressions Livecast](https://www.kodeco.com/40076557-google-i-o-first-impressions-livecast) - Together with the Android team members at Kodeco, we gave the first impressions from Google I/O announcements.
+We discussed the cool announcements and things that we found interesting from the Keynote.
 - [Kotlin Conf '23 Overview](https://speakerdeck.com/wangerekaharun/kotlin-conf-23) This session was done at Android254 & Kotlin Kenya Kotlin Conf Global event, Nairobi edition on 22nd April 2023.
 In my presentation, I highlighted the key announcements from KotlinConf'23 and my experience attending & speaking at my first KotlinConf.
 - [SSA Students Summit 2023 | Career Panel on Android Development](https://youtu.be/fpI6P56RF6U?list=PLg9VWCOZbXgtPIG1y9rBSyuXrZPrmWdAn) It was a panel session where [Eric Ampire(Android GDE)](https://twitter.com/eric_ampire), [Beatrice Kinya](https://twitter.com/B__Kinya) and I were answering questions about android development at the first-ever SSA Students summit.
 - [Getting Started with Jetpack Compose](https://gdsc.community.dev/events/details/developer-student-clubs-meru-university-of-science-and-technology-presents-getting-started-with-jetpack-compose/) In this session hosted by GDSC Meru & Chuka University, I covered an introductory session to the attendees about Comose.
 Covering the essentials, compose layouts and modifiers.
 I did a demo for creating a compose project from scratch and explained the different things that are created and also went ahead to show how to create lists in compose.
 Dived deep into using LazyColumn, LazyVerticalGrid and LazyHorizontalGrid.